Museum of Maritime Pets

 Cormorant fishing is also a revered practice in China and Korea.

-The breed originated in the United States in the early 20th century, and were used to retrieve waterfowl.
+The breed originated in the United States in the early 20th century, and was used to retrieve waterfowl.
 It is believed that they were bred from Lesser Newfoundlands and local hounds.
 They are related to the Curly-Coated Retriever, indicating that they probably have English or Irish Water Spaniel or Otterhound in their history.

 Chessies are friendly with strangers, and gentle with children.
 They love a country environment, and daily work!